Types of ITR Forms: 7 Forms you must know when filing your returns

 Having clarity about these ITR forms helps you file the right form during an assessment year, avoiding the hassles of going through the process again.
 Similarly, you need to be aware of the various tax benefits you can earn through investments and loans.
 Knowing the essential details can help you claim tax exemptions and save money.

-If you are a salaried employee, Fibe is your go-to place for all your financial needs.
+However, if you are ever short on funds, you can rely on Fibe.
 Apply for a Personal Loan in just 2 minutes without submitting any physical paperwork.
-You can get funds starting from ₹8,000 to ₹5 lakhs, helping you meet all your life’s demands.
+You can get funds up to ₹5 lakhs at affordable rates, helping you meet your needs easily.
 Download our Personal Loan App or register on the website to get started.

 FAQs on Types of ITR